openvinotoolkit/open_model_zoo/demos/python_demos/image_retrieval_demo/README.md

                         Optional.
 Required for CPU custom layers.
 Absolute path to a shared library with the kernels implementations.
   --no_show             Optional.
-Do not display output.
+Do not visualize inference results.
 ```

 Running the application with an empty list of options yields the short version of the usage message and an error message.